-A laser choice has not yet been made for NGAO however two types of solid state sum-frequency lasers are the most likely candidates for consideration:
+A laser choice has not yet been made for NGAO however two types of solid state sum-frequency lasers systems are the most likely candidates for consideration:

-- 1. The Starfire Optical Range (SOR) laser.
-This laser has the highest measured return per Watt and the highest power of the existing lasers.
-A second generation, two frequency laser is currently under development for improved sodium efficiency. - 2.
-The Lockheed Martin Coherent Technology (LMCT) laser.
-The first generation of this laser is in use at Gemini-North.
-In a combined Keck/Gemini experiment the Gemini-North laser was demonstrated to have twice the return of the Keck dye laser.
-The second generation of this laser is currently being fabricated for Gemini-South and Keck I. This is the only commercially available laser that could meet our needs.
+1. A single frequency laser system.
+Once example is the laser built for the Starfire Optical Range (SOR).
+This laser system has the highest measured return per Watt of the existing lasers.
+A second generation, two frequency laser is currently under development by the Air Force Research Laboratory on the basis that this will allow even greater return efficiency.

+2. A mode locked laser system.
+One such system, built by Lockheed Martin Coherent Technology (LMCT) is in use at Gemini-North with a power output of ~12 watts.
+In a combined Keck/Gemini experiment the Gemini-North laser system was demonstrated to have twice the return of the Keck dye laser.
+A higher power laser system based on this laser design is currently being constructed for the Gemini South Observatory and the Keck I telescope.
+This is the only 589 nm guide star laser built by a commercial supplier.